durbin-164/ant/README.md

 ### About

-ANT is a NdArray which is develop in c++ and cuda.
-It is an educational project for self learning.
+ANT is a NdArray which is developing in c++ and Cuda.
+It is an educational project for self-learning.